-This document provides step by step instructions that will walk you through the process of developing an application with offline capabilities.
-You will also learn how simple it is to use the Appery.io App Client to add powerful caching functionality to your apps.
+This document provides step-by-step instructions that will walk you through the process of developing an application with offline capabilities.
+You will also learn how simple it is to use Appery.io App Client to add powerful caching functionality to your apps.

 Note that this tutorial is for advanced developers who have prior experience building apps with Appery.io.

 This tutorial will walk you through the process of creating the Notes app with offline support.
 The key feature of the app is the ability to work without an internet connection with data synchronization:

 You can also try it yourself by creating from the backup: